RunOpenCode/backup/README.markdown

 `RunOpenCode\Backup\Contract\WorkflowActivityInterface`.
 In that matter, you can consider a Workflow as collection of Activities, executed in ordered sequence.

-Backup library provides you with default implementation of workflow: `RunOpenCode\Backup\Workflow\Workflow`, a workflow factory `RunOpenCode\Backup\Workflow\WorkflowFactory` with stati method `build()` that will create default workflow with following activities in sequence:
+Backup library provides you with default implementation of workflow: `RunOpenCode\Backup\Workflow\Workflow` with static method `build()` that will create default workflow with following activities in sequence:

 1. `RunOpenCode\Backup\Workflow\Fetch` activity in which files for backup are fetched from source.
 2. `RunOpenCode\Backup\Workflow\Process` activity in which files for backup are processed.